Can you improve your conversation skills?

 “You can make more friends in two months by becoming really interested in other people than you can in two years by trying to get other people interested in you.
 Which is just another way of saying that the way to make a friend is to be one.”

-Knowing a little about many things or at least being open to talk about them instead of trying to steer the conversation back to your favourite subject is a nice quality.
+Knowing a little about many things or at least being open to talk about them instead of trying to steer the conversation back to your favorite subject is a nice quality.

 Work on your body language, how you talk and try assuming rapport to improve your communication skills.